ibrahim4851/nba-facts/README.md

 ## 📢📢Announcement
 ### There are many code snippets in my project that's so similar.
 I'm looking for your help to minimize these functions.

+## I will add these following features:
+  * Clicking on RecyclerView items will send to another fragment that shows details about it (Each Fragment)
+  * Search for a team
+  * Seasons
+  * ...

 ## Motivation
 I always think that there's always better.
 This also applies to application developing.
 Therefore, I wanted to upgrade my quality of code, so I started this project which includes MVVM, DataBinding, Navigation and RxJava.